 Technical and economic analysis of transport and energy systems

-Michael Brear is the Director of the Melbourne Energy Institute at the University of Melbourne.
-He guides the Institute’s research on the technical, economic, environmental and social impacts of energy systems.
-His own research is collaborative with industry and government on • the technical, economic and environmental analysis of transport and energy systems; • systems with reciprocating engines and gas turbines; • combustion of conventional and alternative fuels.
-Michael is a Fellow of Engineers Australia and the Australian Institute of Energy and he previously established the University’s Master of Energy Systems.
-Prior to commencing at the University, he worked for ICI Australia (now Orica), then undertook graduate studies at Cambridge University and post-doctoral research at the Massachusetts Institute of Technology.
+Michael Brear is the Director of the Melbourne Energy Institute (MEI) at the University of Melbourne.
+MEI facilitates the University’s multi-disciplinary research on the technical, economic, environmental and social impacts of energy.
+Michael’s own research and consulting are with industry and government on • the technical, economic and environmental analysis of transport and energy systems; • the combustion of conventional and alternative fuels; • stationary and mobile powerplant featuring engines, turbines, energy storage and renewables.
+Michael is a Fellow of the Australian Academy of Technology and Engineering, Engineers Australia and the Australian Institute of Energy.
+He previously established the University’s multi-disciplinary degree, the Master of Energy Systems.
+Prior to commencing at the University, Michael worked for ICI Australia (now Orica), then undertook graduate studies at Cambridge University and post-doctoral research at the Massachusetts Institute of Technology.

 AIE - Australian Institute of Energy.